XU4NLOC/split-bill/README.md

-# Chia Bill — Split the Bill Calculator
+# Split the Bill Calculator (Just an entertaining project)

 Itemized bill splitting for a group dinner: mark who paid, list each item with its price, assign each item to the person who ordered it, and get back exactly